qizy09/Find-different/README.md

-# Fit-Snake
+# Find-different
 -----------------

-This is a PC game written with C#.
+This is a tiny PC game written with C#.
 This game was designed for fun and as a gift for Girl's Day in my undergrad.
+(Just for backup)

 # Background